 There are many beautiful islands around the world, of all shapes and sizes.
-Indeed, our little planet is but a pretty island bopping in the vast sea of the universe, but it is commonly agreed by many that Flooney is the most beautiful of them all.
-Situated near the southern end of the island chain that is the Outer Hebrides, off the west coast of Scotland, Flooney is the jewel amongst jewels of a priceless pendant clinging bravely to the bosom of a very large woman.
+Indeed, our little planet is but a pretty island bopping in the vast sea of the universe, but it is commonly agreed by many that Floonay is the most beautiful of them all.
+Situated near the southern end of the island chain that is the Outer Hebrides, off the west coast of Scotland, Floonay is the jewel amongst jewels of a priceless pendant clinging bravely to the bosom of a very large woman.
 To the north the islands stretch from Eriskay to Lewis, and to the south from Vatersay to Berneray.

-Flooney is a story of contrasts, equally rugged and windswept as it is soft and bountiful.
+Floonay is a story of contrasts, equally rugged and windswept as it is soft and bountiful.
 Its hills and glens are carved out of a geologist’s dream and blanketed with a florist’s most colourful fantasy.
 From the island’s highest point you can see nothing but life-giving ocean in every direction, and along its beautiful wide open beaches you will feel the warmth of the sand on a sunny afternoon.
 If you want evidence of the island’s wonderfullness just look to the sky.
-An innumerable number of bird species call Flooney home.
+An innumerable number of bird species call Floonay home.
 All you have to do is peek along a cliff wall or gently pull back a branch and you will find some of nature’s most beautiful winged creations chirping away or just eyeing you curiously.

 Unspoilt, beautiful, perfect.